Hamilton (musical): Hamildrops (2017–2018)

 The fifth release, on April 30, 2018, was "First Burn", featuring five actresses who played Eliza Hamilton at productions of the musical: Arianna Afsar (original Chicago company), Julia Harriman (first national tour), Shoba Narayan (original second national tour company), Rachelle Ann Go (original West End company) and Lexi Lawson (Broadway).
 The song is the first draft written by Miranda of "Burn".
 Miranda described Eliza's portrayal in the first version of the song as "angrier" and "entirely reactive", while in the final version "she has agency", and explained that "it works as a song but not as a scene".

 The sixth release, on May 31, 2018, was a cover of "Helpless" by The Regrettes.
 Miranda credited Mike Elizondo, a producer who worked with the band, as having suggested the idea, which he immediately accepted.

 The seventh release, on June 18, 2018, was "Boom Goes the Cannon..." by Mobb Deep.
 The song, which incorporates a sample of the musical's "Right Hand Man", was one of the last recorded by Havoc and Prodigy, before Prodigy's passing in June 2017.
 Havoc expressed that the release of the record was "a great way to pay homage to [Prodigy] and continue not only Mobb's legacy, but his as well".
 Miranda dedicated it to Queensbridge.

 The eighth release, "Rise Up, Wise Up, Eyes Up" by French duo Ibeyi, was released on August 31, 2018.

 The ninth release, entitled "A Forgotten Spot (Olvidado)", features Puerto Rican singers Zion & Lennox, De La Ghetto, Ivy Queen, PJ Sin Suela and Lucecita Benítez.
 It was released on September 20, 2018, by Atlantic Records and Warner Music Group.
 The song was written by Miranda, along with the rest of the collaborators.
 The song was released on the one-year anniversary of Hurricane Maria which directly struck Puerto Rico in 2017.

 The tenth release, a rendition of "Theodosia Reprise" by Sara Bareilles, debuted on the eve of Halloween 2018.
 It featured show orchestrator Alex Lacamoire on piano and Questlove of The Roots on drums.
 The song, sharing a moment between Aaron Burr and his daughter, was to appear in Act 2 but was cut from the final production.

 The eleventh release was "Cheering For Me Now", an original song with music by John Kander and lyrics by Miranda based on the 1788 Federal Procession in New York City.
 It was released on November 20, 2018.
 The release features Miranda performing as Alexander Hamilton and an arrangement by Alex Lacamoire.

 On December 20, 2018, the final song was released.
-"One Last Time (44 Remix)" features the vocals of original Broadway portrayer of George Washington, Christopher Jackson, gospel and R&B singer BeBe Winans, and former US president Barack Obama, reciting the lines from George Washington's farewell address.
+"One Last Time (44 Remix)" features the vocals of original Broadway portrayer of George Washington, Christopher Jackson, gospel and R&B singer BeBe Winans, and former U.S. president Barack Obama, reciting the lines from George Washington's farewell address.
 It is based on "One Last Time" with a revamped gospel type of music.
 The 44 in the title stands for Obama being the 44th president of the United States.

+Instrumentation

+The Broadway show's orchestration consists of the following: